Danimal92/geo_finder/README.md

 ## Geo Finder

 Welcome to Geo Finder!
-The game that drops you somewhere at random in the world, leaving you to figure out where you are based on the environment, biome, signs, language, and whatever else you can find!
+The game that drops you somewhere at random in the world, leaving you to figure out where you are in the world!
+Figure it out by looking at the environment, biome, signs, language, and whatever else you can find!

 # Features